 Pensions and Auto-Enrolment (Workplace Pensions)

-Every employer with at least one member of staff now has a responsibility for putting those who meet certain criteria into a workplace pension scheme and of contributing towards it.
+Every employer with at least one member of staff now has a responsibility for putting those who meet certain criteria into a workplace pension scheme and contributing towards it.
 This includes those who employ Personal Assistants (PAs).

 What criteria must a PA meet to be auto-enrolled?

-• have ‘qualifying earnings’ (QE) of over £10,000 a year (the limit will be frozen at £10,000 for the foreseeable future).
+• have ‘qualifying earnings’ of over £10,000 a year (the limit will be frozen at £10,000 for the foreseeable future).

-On the first day a person starts working for the PA Employer (known as their duties start date), the PA Employer should formally assess them to see if they meet the criteria to be put into a pension scheme.
+On the first day a PA starts working for the PA Employer (known as their duties start date), the PA Employer should formally assess them to see if they meet the criteria to be put into a pension scheme.

 Can a PA Employer postpone auto-enrolment?